MenaceHecker/CareerSync/README.md

 - Shows file name and size after upload
 - Sleek UI built for Chrome extension popups using **Tailwind CSS**
 - Ready for GPT-powered AI analysis and skill suggestions (next step)
+- Shows Company name and an option to look if the company sponsors a Work VISA

 ---